NYARAS/gcp-eck-tf-module/README.md

     Update the bucket name with yours.
 - Update `terraform.tfvars.example` file to `terraform.tfvars`. ⚠️ _DO NOT COMMIT THIS FILE_.

-    Replace all the default values defines in `variables.tf` with your own values.
+    Replace all the default values defined in `variables.tf` with your own values.

 ### Init and Apply